STRAT-O-MATIC INTERNET

 In a phone call I was asked by Strat my opinion about an adjustment to the QB end run limits rule and I indicated that the adjustment seemed good.
 Strat ended up going with the rule this year.

-My goal for writing this is not to list each of the issues I reported to Strat (there are some issues I wouldn’t feel comfortable about revealing Strat’s internal communications with us testers), but just to point out potential conflicts of interest and how being on the beta testing team could be seen by some as giving me a significant advantage.
+My goal for writing this is not to list each of the issues I reported to Strat (there are some issues I wouldn t feel comfortable about revealing Strat s internal communications with us testers), but just to point out potential conflicts of interest and how being on the beta testing team could be seen by some as giving me a significant advantage.
 I am not involved in card design other than reporting observations for Strat to review and decide, but this year for the first time I was directly involved in card design for KR #1 and KR #2 assignments on kickoff cards.
-If my involvement in card design were to expand much further to other card design elements, then it is possible that there would be “too much” conflict of interest (consequences of that to be decided if that occurs), but I don’t think we are at that point and I doubt that my role will expand much further.
+If my involvement in card design were to expand much further to other card design elements, then it is possible that there would be too much conflict of interest (consequences of that to be decided if that occurs), but I don t think we are at that point and I doubt that my role will expand much further.

 For clarification, I did not create these posts due to anyone pointing out these potential conflict of interest issues.
-It’s just for transparency.
+It s just for transparency.
 If you would like to discuss these issues or if you have concerns, feel free to contact me or even feel free to open a thread on our message board.

 August 4, 2021:

-I was again asked by Strat to provide input on all of the “kick returner #1” and “kick returner #2” designations on all kickoff cards, and Strat implemented all of the changes I recommended.
-Same as with last year I did not provide any input about yardage, it was all just assigning to each roll KR1 or KR2 and there were plenty of changes I recommended to target for KR1 to return approximately 2/3 of returnable kicks (where “returnable” would sometimes depend upon the kick return coverage card for the team, to determine if kicks barely into the end zone would likely be returned by Strat coaches).
+I was again asked by Strat to provide input on all of the kick returner #1 and kick returner #2 designations on all kickoff cards, and Strat implemented all of the changes I recommended.
+Same as with last year I did not provide any input about yardage, it was all just assigning to each roll KR1 or KR2 and there were plenty of changes I recommended to target for KR1 to return approximately 2/3 of returnable kicks (where returnable would sometimes depend upon the kick return coverage card for the team, to determine if kicks barely into the end zone would likely be returned by Strat coaches).

-Other than noticing a lot of typos, a missing negative yardage completion on a roll of 2 or 12 for a QB (on one of my teams), and a QB (not on one of my teams) who originally had no additional long gain on long passes wrong vs right, this year I believe that there was only one substantive change which was implemented and that is when seeing CLE’s CBs it seemed strange to me that D.Ward had a worse rating than T.Mitchell and I wondered if their ratings were reversed as a typo (I have neither on any of my teams), which prompted Strat to modify Ward’s rating to match Mitchell’s.
-I also asked about 3 more issues (I always ask about issues in the context of wondering if they are errors or by design): PHI M.Sanders’ unusual roll of 11 on his off tackle card guessed wrong (I do not have Sanders on any of my teams) which Strat retained, a few RB receiving cards which have their longest gain guessed right on 3 or 11 instead of 2 or 12 (Strat replied that this is by design, and later I saw that 2019 had at least one of these), and the huge number of RBs who for 2020 have terrible end run columns and boosted linebuck and off tackle columns (Strat replied that this is by design).
+Other than noticing a lot of typos, a missing negative yardage completion on a roll of 2 or 12 for a QB (on one of my teams), and a QB (not on one of my teams) who originally had no additional long gain on long passes wrong vs right, this year I believe that there was only one substantive change which was implemented and that is when seeing CLE s CBs it seemed strange to me that D.Ward had a worse rating than T.Mitchell and I wondered if their ratings were reversed as a typo (I have neither on any of my teams), which prompted Strat to modify Ward s rating to match Mitchell s.
+I also asked about 3 more issues (I always ask about issues in the context of wondering if they are errors or by design): PHI M.Sanders unusual roll of 11 on his off tackle card guessed wrong (I do not have Sanders on any of my teams) which Strat retained, a few RB receiving cards which have their longest gain guessed right on 3 or 11 instead of 2 or 12 (Strat replied that this is by design, and later I saw that 2019 had at least one of these), and the huge number of RBs who for 2020 have terrible end run columns and boosted linebuck and off tackle columns (Strat replied that this is by design).

 August 17, 2022:

 This year when I was asked by Strat to look over the KR1 and KR2 section of the kickoff cards I commented that in Strat games with the recent kickoff card patters a whole lot fewer kicks are returned than in the NFL, since almost all of the kickoffs to the goal line or -1 yard line are not returned in Strat due to not returning it setting the ball at the 25 yard line.
-Strat indicated that they would be interested in a different approach for kickoff cards so I suggested that they put -8 and -9 on rolls of 3 and 11 and go back to similar to the previous ways of creating kickoff cards having “touchback” results which approximately match the team’s kickoff touchback rate, and this is what Strat implemented.
+Strat indicated that they would be interested in a different approach for kickoff cards so I suggested that they put -8 and -9 on rolls of 3 and 11 and go back to similar to the previous ways of creating kickoff cards having touchback results which approximately match the team s kickoff touchback rate, and this is what Strat implemented.
 I did not have input on KR1 and KR2 but when Strat indicated to the test team an issue with the historically unusual kick return coverage card of Denver I recommended setting the 12 dice roll result to TD instead of long gain (so that the rolls of 7 and 8 could be less extreme) and Strat implemented that.

-Other than the usual typo-type issues noticed by a few members of the test team, after seeing all of the cards and ratings I also indicated to Strat that I believe off tackle columns are boosted too high for poor end run RBs (something which I believe I mentioned to them last year when I brought up the high number of poor end run columns in that set but last year I didn’t bring it up with as much detail).
+Other than the usual typo-type issues noticed by a few members of the test team, after seeing all of the cards and ratings I also indicated to Strat that I believe off tackle columns are boosted too high for poor end run RBs (something which I believe I mentioned to them last year when I brought up the high number of poor end run columns in that set but last year I didn t bring it up with as much detail).
 While Strat seemed like there might be some movement on that in a future season, nothing was changed for this in this set.

 December 2, 2023:

 This year the only issue I had was the end runs for several QBs which had rushing columns better than the best RB cards ever created in history.
 Nothing was modified on this from what I had indicated to them.
 I also noticed that there are a whole lot fewer RB cards which have terrible end runs and over-boosted off tackles, just a few and none with a significant number of carries and a very good card, and I was very glad for that.
 I questioned Cin being a 3-4 team since in the NFL they were always either a 4-3 or a 5-2 team, and Strat kept them as a 3-4 team although added DE ratings to a couple of their OLBs (I do not have any of the players on any of my teams).
-There weren’t any issues with kickoff or kick return cards that I noticed, and I don’t remember any ratings or other card concerns.
-There were a whole lot of the usual-recent issues of missing a period in Jr and name consistencies from the previous year’s set.
+There weren t any issues with kickoff or kick return cards that I noticed, and I don t remember any ratings or other card concerns.
+There were a whole lot of the usual-recent issues of missing a period in Jr and name consistencies from the previous year s set.

-Everyone in the league needs to be familiar with the bulleted items in the league Constitution and please make sure that you know the game rules for such things as when show blitz, 3-3-5, and 4-2-5 are allowed and what RB’s are restricted.
+Everyone in the league needs to be familiar with the bulleted items in the league Constitution and please make sure that you know the game rules for such things as when show blitz, 3-3-5, and 4-2-5 are allowed and what RB s are restricted.
 Also, make sure that you set the game option to autosave after each play by going into the game, clicking on Game, clicking on Options, and clicking on Auto Save after Each Play to put a check mark there.
 And please follow the other rules listed in the Constitution such as fastest animation (or no animation).

 SEASON 20 -- 2021 Season